doodzik/dudzik.co/README.md

 $ make build
 ```

-add a new minimalism post
+add a new blog post
 ```
-$ make mini TITLE="mini"
+$ make blog TITLE="mini"
 ```

 add a new development post